 "The essential quality of my work is harmony of form.
 I want my jewelry to soothe -- to be elegant, casual, and comfortable -– like fine silk and soft blue jeans."

 Sculptural art jewelry, taking the sculpture off the pedestal and putting it on the body, was the next step.
 Nancy’s success with one-of-a kind sculptural bracelets in the mid 1980’s encouraged her to add earrings, neckpieces, and pins to her collection.
-Over the last 25 years the line grew to over 80 jewelry designs, each made in a variety of sizes, available in a combination of Sterling Silver and 18K Gold and solid 18K Gold.
+She soon opened her own studio in coastal Maine and founded Nancy Linkin Fine Jewelry & Sculpture, which she owned and operated for over 30 years.
+During that time her line grew to over 80 jewelry designs, each made in a variety of sizes, available in a combination of sterling silver and 18 Karat gold.
 More recently Nancy made her unique jewelry available in bronze with a rich heat patina, reminiscent of her bronze sculptures.